-- b.
+- a.
+To the extent feasible and compatible with the climate and pre-project landscaping the site shall be restored with native vegetation.
+The re-vegetation plans shall be reviewed and approved by the Township. - b.
 A storm water management plan shall be submitted, which shall show existing and proposed grading and drainage, demonstrating the project is in compliance with applicable storm water regulations. - c.
 Prior to issuance of a building permit, a maintenance plan shall be submitted for the continuing maintenance of the SEF, which may include, but is not be limited to, planned maintenance of vegetation or ground cover, equipment maintenance, and plans for cleaning of solar panels if required. - d.
 After construction is completed, as-built surveys for the project must be prepared by a licensed professional surveyor or other approved qualified professional.
 The as-built surveys shall be submitted to the Township Planner for review and record keeping.
+The surveys shall show that the as-built conditions are substantially the same as those submitted for building permit.

+4. Visibility.

-The surveys shall show that the as-built conditions are substantially the same as those submitted for building permit. - 4.
-Visibility. - Through the Special Use review process the Planning Commission may evaluate a. screening and buffering requirements on a site-by-site basis to assure the proposed SEF is appropriately screened from adjacent land uses.
+a.
+Through the Special Use review process the Planning Commission may evaluate screening and buffering requirements on a site-by-site basis to assure the proposed SEF is appropriately screened from adjacent land uses.
 When it is properly demonstrated there exists no need to buffer due to existing natural vegetation or lack of impact on adjoining land uses (for example because the adjoining site is limited to crop production or is occupied by a wood lot), screening and buffering requirements may be waived provided, however, that SEFs located in a residential area shall have a minimum landscape buffer of twenty-five (25) feet.
 The buffer in a residential area shall contain evergreen trees planted no more than fifteen (15) feet apart.
 The trees shall be at least eight (8) feet tall at time of planting.
 A buffer area will not be required between a solar energy facility and an industrial or commercial use.
 A planted buffer will not be required if an opaque fence is installed.
 The Planning Commission has the authority to reduce the buffer requirements based on site conditions.
 Landscaped screening requirements shall comply with applicable requirements in Section 10.2 (E).
-Fences shall comply with applicable requirements in Section 7.6. - 5.
-Miscellaneous Requirements - a.
+Fences shall comply with applicable requirements in Section 7.6.

+5. Miscellaneous Requirements

+- a.
 If lighting is required for site access or safety, it shall be activated by motion sensors, fully shielded and downcast so that the light does not spill onto the adjacent property. - b.
 No display advertising is permitted, except for reasonable identification of the panel, inverter or other equipment manufacturer, warning signs, and the facility owner; - c.
 SEFs shall be enclosed by a fence, or other appropriate barriers.
-Fences or barriers shall work to incorporate wildlife friendly design, when identified as appropriate. - 6.
-Decommissioning Plan. - a.
+Fences or barriers shall work to incorporate wildlife friendly design, when identified as appropriate.

+6. Decommissioning Plan.

+- a.
 The SEF project must contain a Decommissioning Plan to ensure it is properly decommissioned upon the end of its project life or facility abandonment. - b.
 Decommissioning shall include: Removal of all structures (including transmission equipment and fencing) and equipment to a depth of four (4) feet, restoration of the soil, and restoration of vegetation within ninety (90) days of the end of project life or facility abandonment. - c.
-The Decommissioning Plan shall state how the facility will be decommissioned, the Professional Engineer's estimated cost of decommissioning, the financial resources to be used to accomplish decommissioning, and the type of surety to be provided prior to issuance of a building permit. - d.
-Surety: - i.
-The owner(s) and/or operator of the SEFs shall post a surety in a form acceptable to the Township, such as security bond, irrevocable letter of credit, escrow, or other form deemed acceptable by the Township equal to one-hundred fifty (150) percent of the total estimated decommissioning and reclamation costs, prior to issuance of a building permit.
-The cost of decommissioning shall be reviewed between the operator and the Township Planner every five (5) years to ensure adequate funds are allocated for decommissioning; the surety shall be appropriately adjusted to reflect the current decommissioning estimate.
+The Decommissioning Plan shall state how the facility will be decommissioned, the Professional Engineer's estimated cost of decommissioning, the financial resources to be used to accomplish decommissioning, and the type of surety to be provided prior to issuance of a building permit.

+d.
+Surety: